albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 Save the plan using ``File`` -> :ref:`save-flight-plan-as` |Save Flight Plan|.
-The program usually finds the right directory for the flight plans and gives a sensible name by default.
+The program usually finds the right directory for the flight plans and gives a meaningful name by default.

 The top label in the flight planning dock window reads now: